saturnflyer/surrounded/README.md

 Now that the `employee` has a reference to the context, it won't blow up when it hits `boss` inside that `quit` method.

-But we were able to clear up a lot of that repetitive work with the `initialize` method, so this is how we do it here:
+We saw how we were able to clear up a lot of that repetitive work with the `initialize` method, so this is how we do it here:

 ```ruby